swiftlang/swift-evolution/proposals/nnnn-typed-throws.md

 #### Throwing within a function that declares a typed error

 Any function, closure or function type that is marked as `throws` can declare which type the function throws.
-That type, which is called the *thrown error type*, must conform to the `Error` protocol.
+That type, which is called the *thrown error type*, must be convertible to a value of type `any Error` protocol.
+For most types, this means conformance to the `Error` protocol.
+However, the "convertible to" formulation also allows existential types such as `any Error & Codable` that do *not* conform to the `Error` protocol, but are convertible to `any Error`.

 Every uncaught error that can be thrown from the body of the function must be convertible to the thrown error type.
 This applies to both explicit `throw` statements and any errors thrown by other calls (as indicated by a `try`).
 For example: